Parameterized Complexity of Finding a Maximum Common Vertex Subgraph Without Isolated Vertices: Introduction

 Next, we study \ourprob{} parameterized by various structural parameters of the input graphs.
-In particular we consider the parameters of minimum vertex cover size (i.e. the vertex cover number), treedepth, pathwidth and treewidth.
-Such structural parameters are frequently bounded in graphs that appear in real applications, and are exploited to push beyond the limits of otherwise intractable problems~\cite{cygan2015parameterized, kobayashi2017treedepth}.
-For a graph $G$, $\tw(G) \le \pw(G) \le \td(G) - 1\le \tau(G)$~\cite{kobayashi2017treedepth} where $G$ has treewidth $\tw(G)$, pathwidth $\pw(G)$, treedepth $\td(G)$ and vertex cover number $\tau(G)$.
+In particular we consider the parameters of vertex cover number, treedepth, pathwidth and treewidth.
+Such structural parameters are frequently bounded in graphs that appear in real applications, and are exploited to push beyond the limits of otherwise intractable problems~\cite{cygan2015parameterized}.
+For a graph $G$, it is well known~\cite{gima2022exploring} that $\tw(G) \le \pw(G) \le \td(G) - 1\le \tau(G)$ where $G$ has treewidth $\tw(G)$, pathwidth $\pw(G)$, treedepth $\td(G)$ and vertex cover number $\tau(G)$.
 Alongside these parameters, we also consider the maximum degree $\Delta(G)$ of the graph, and explore all possible combinations of the parameter $\Delta(G)$ with the structural parameters $\tw(G)$, $\pw(G)$, $\td(G)$, and $\tau(G)$.